 In the Doctoral Peer Mentor program, Walden pairs experienced doctoral students with incoming students during the beginning stages of their doctoral program.
 Mentors connect with mentees via e-mail and Skype to provide advice, insider tips, and guidance for student success and development.
 The mentor/mentee relationship continues until the mentee successfully attends the first residency or completes three terms, whichever comes first.
 Peer mentor Luis Sanchez shares this advice with new Walden doctoral students: “Identify your dissertation topic early in your journey and connect with faculty members who can guide you in your research process.
 There is no better way to address your dissertation fears than to connect, connect, and connect!”

-- Visit Career Services
+- Visit Career Planning and Development

 While you’re writing your dissertation, you don’t have to put your professional goals on hold.
-Walden’s Career Services Center offers an expansive range of resources to help you maximize your job experience and the knowledge you’re gaining through your PhD or doctoral program.
+Walden’s Career Planning and Development Center offers an expansive range of resources to help you maximize your job experience and the knowledge you’re gaining through your PhD or doctoral program.
 A popular feature is a series featuring panel webinars on topics such as careers in higher education, converting a résumé into a curriculum vitae, getting published, presenting at conferences, and more.
 Students may also take part in virtual networking events to connect with other Walden doctoral students, faculty, and staff.

 Begin Your Online Doctoral Journey